gzupanda/RosE/README.md

 THEANO_FLAGS='device=gpu' python fb15k_1L.py
 ```

-## Export the produced embeddings

-Simply uncomment the last lines in `fb15k_run.py` and `wn18_run.py` (and the `import scipy.io` line (requires scipy module)), this will save the embeddings of the ComplEx model in the common matlab `.mat` format.
-If you want to save the embeddings of other models, just edit the embedding variable names corresponding to the desired model (see `models.py`).

 ## Run on your own data

 Create a subfolder in the `datasets` folder, and put your data in three files `train.txt`, `valid.txt` and `test.txt`.
 Each line is a triple, in the format: